dental-benefits-badge

 List of Procedures Followed by Dentists Before Teeth Cleaning

 Many people despise visiting the deep-clean dentist regularly.
 This is primarily due to their fear of dental equipment, discomfort, pain, etc., among other reasons.
 However, cleaning is safe and comfortable, and they will rigorously clean your cavity to ensure optimal oral health.
+Here’s what happens at the dentist if you go for teeth cleaning:

 Stage 1 – Pre-Cleaning Assessment and Consultation: